Codecademy/docs/content/css/concepts/typography/terms/letter-spacing/letter-spacing.md

 ---
-Title: 'letter-spacing'
+Title: "letter-spacing"
-Description: 'Set the horizontal spacing between the individual characters in an element.'
+Description: "Set the horizontal spacing between the individual characters in an element."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Fonts'
+  - "Fonts"
-  - 'Typography'
+  - "Typography"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Set the horizontal spacing between the individual characters in an element.